-Amanda works with NHS Blood and Transplant in a number of capacities including as a lay member of the National Organ Donation Committee and as regional chair for the London Organ Donation Collaborative.
-She recently completed two terms as a member of the Human Tissue Authority where she chaired its audit and risk committee and is the non-executive chair of RareCan Ltd, a startup company which aims to increase the number of people with rare cancers who are involved in research.
+Amanda was previously a foundation trust governor at UCLH where she continues to chair both their Biobank Ethical Review and Organ Donation Committees.
+She was a lay member of the UK Donation Ethics Committee and chairs the steering committee for the UK wide biobanking initiative, the UKCRC Tissue Directory and Co-ordination Centre.
+Amanda works with NHS Blood and Transplant in a number of capacities including as a lay member of the National Organ Donation Committee and as Regional Chair for the London Organ Donation Collaborative.
+She was a Member (i.e. non-executive director) of the regulator, the Human Tissue Authority where she chaired their Audit and Risk Committee.
+She is the non-executive chair of RareCan Ltd, a start up company which aims to increase the number of people with rare cancers who are involved in research.